Country dossier

 The 1991 Constitution of the Republic of Bulgaria places persons with disabilities under "the special protection of the State and society" (Article 51, paragraph 3 — "Лицата с физически и психически увреждания се намират под особената закрила на държавата и обществото").
 That clause has been treated by the Constitutional Court as a positive obligation on the State rather than a purely programmatic statement, and is invoked routinely in administrative-court appeals of penalty decisions under the disability-rights statutes.

 Bulgaria ratified the UN Convention on the Rights of Persons with Disabilities by act of the National Assembly on 22 March 2012; the convention entered into force for Bulgaria on 21 April 2012, and the Optional Protocol was ratified together with the convention itself.
 Article 9 of the CRPD (accessibility) and Article 33 (national implementation and monitoring) are the international-law instruments most frequently cited in Bulgarian accessibility policy documents.
-The CRPD Committee's Concluding Observations on Bulgaria's Initial Report flagged inclusive education, accessibility of the built environment, and digital-services accessibility as areas requiring sustained policy attention — themes that the 2024 EAA-transposing amendments and the National Strategy for People with Disabilities 2025–2030 explicitly answer.
+The CRPD Committee's Concluding Observations on Bulgaria's Initial Report flagged inclusive education, accessibility of the built environment, and digital-services accessibility as areas requiring sustained policy attention — themes that the 2025 EAA transposition and the National Strategy for People with Disabilities 2025–2030 explicitly answer.

 Public-sector accessibility: the WAD path via ZEU